This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 Ingredients

-• Brussel sprouts: Super high in fiber antioxidants and vitamin C and minerals, Brussel sprouts are a great addition to any diet.
+• Brussel sprouts: These little green veggies have a delightful crunch and a slightly nutty flavor, making them a tasty addition to any meal.
 Trim Brussel sprouts and make sure you remove the outer leaves.

 • Oil: I use extra virgin olive oil for this recipe, but regular olive oil will work well too.